bazelbuild/bazel-blog/_posts/2018-01-19-config-parsing-order.md

 title: Migration Help: --config parsing order
 ---

+`--config` expansion order is changing, in order to make it better align with user expectations, and to make layering of configs work as intended.
+To prepare for the change, please test your build with startup option `--expand_configs_in_place`.

+The change is mostly live with Bazel 0.9, triggered by the startup option --expand_configs_in_place.
+Bazel 0.10, out for canary, adds an additional warning if explicit flags are overriden, so it may be useful to wait for this version to test the change.
+The new expansion order will become the default behavior soon, and will then no longer be configurable.

-## Background: bazerrc & --config
+## Background: bazelrc & --config

 [The Bazel User Manual](https://docs.bazel.build/versions/master/user-manual.html#bazelrc) contains the official documentation for bazelrcs and will not be repeated here.
 A Bazel build command line generally looks something like this:

     bazel <startup options> build <command options> //some/targets

-For the rest of the doc, only the command options are relevant.
-Startup options can affect which bazelrc's are loaded, but that's the only effect they have here.
+For the rest of the doc, command options are the focus.
+Startup options can affect which bazelrc's are loaded, and the new behavior is gated by a startup option, but the config mechanisms are only relevant to command options.

 The bazelrcs allow users to set command options by default.
 These options can either be provided unconditionally or through a config expansion: